 Perhaps more than ever you realise how so many of us live our lives in a kind of “sleepwalk” and therefore when you talk to people, you are more aware of the distance in consciousness.
 I haven’t attained the state of complete loving acceptance in an Eckhart Tolle kind of way, I’m still working on it.
 I still often reawaken from my own lapses into sleepwalking, so for now I cannot say if that awareness ever changes.

 To be honest, I think all of us, no matter how awakened we are (or not) will always experience at least a low level sense of loneliness, which I think is part of why so many people get caught up in behaviours such as people pleasing, consumerism, over achieving, destructive relationships and so on.
 That loneliness is what drives us to seek connection, which we don’t always know how to find.
-In a video called “Why We’re Fated to be Lonely” the School of Life explains: “We face a choice between honesty or acceptability, and understandably, mostly choose the later.”
+In a video called “Why We’re Fated to be Lonely” the School of Life explains: “We face a choice between honesty or acceptability, and understandably, mostly choose the latter.”

-For me personally, by choosing to be honest with myself and embracing my spirituality the loneliness actually feels stronger than ever before.
+For me personally, by choosing to be honest with myself and embracing my spirituality, the loneliness actually feels stronger than ever before.
 But I also believe it’s part of the spiritual journey and perhaps as I get to know myself better it will no longer feel quite so powerful.

 I wonder if this longing and loneliness is part of what Buddha referred to when he spoke of earthly suffering?
 But in any case, now I’m not frightened into trying to cover this feeling up with over-eating, over-consuming in any way, turning to a glass of red wine, seeking adrenaline rushes etc. In fact, it’s like a new friend I want to get to know.
 It might not always be comfortable but I’m becoming friendlier with it.